'One of the best birding locations in Greater Sydney and the town's best kept secret'

 A remarkable variety of birds can be found, particularly in the south-eastern section of the reserve and within a few hundred metres of the creek line.
 In summer the place is often alive with cuckoos including Pallid and Shining Bronze-cuckoos, Rufous Whistlers and Sacred Kingfishers.
 In winter, mixed species flocks of birds are common and finding these flocks is the best way to see a good diversity of species.
 Mixed flocks may include Golden Whistlers, various honeyeaters, Robins, Yellow and Buff-rumped Thornbills, Silvereyes, Spotted & Striated Pardalotes, Grey Fantails and Varied Sitellas.
 The dense wetlands often yield large numbers of the otherwise uncommon Spotless Crake - a particular treat.
 The best chance to see Speckled Warblers is to look out for flocks of Buff-rumped Thornbills as these two species often associate and feed together on the ground close to dense vegetation.

-THREATENED SPECIES present include the Speckled Warbler.
+THREATENED SPECIES abound, the most remarkable of which is the Speckled Warbler.
 This species is listed as vulnerable to extinction across its range, and is in immediate danger of extinction across Cumberland Plain (western sydney).
-The site is one of very few places they still breed in the region.
+The site is one of very few places they still breed in the region and considered the species last stronghold in the region.
 This species is highly susceptable to human disturbance and to fox predation of nestlings.
 The site is also significant for the migratory Scarlet Robin, which is also vulnerable to extinction nationally, and at dire risk of extinction across the Cumberland Plain.
 Other threatened birds include Little Eagle, Square-tailed Kite and Swift Parrot.
 In 1997 a Jacky Winter made a brief visit - this species is rapidly approaching extinction in Western Sydney.

 RICHMOND WOODLAND IMPORTANT BIRD AREA (IBA) is located to the northwest.
 This region is of international significance for the conservation of woodland birds.
 A review of the IBA and its relation to Shanes Park is available here.